zhongxingdou/mayjs/readme.md

 may.js $overload() rely on interface and $is()

-Lets write a tiny jQuery
+lets write a tiny jQuery

 ```javascript
 M(function($, $$){